-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The kitchen fittings comprise wall and base units with worktop surface areas present.
-The internal doors, skirtings and facings are of a timber variety.
-There is a sink in the utility cupboard.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Former fireplaces appear to have been blocked up.
-Internal decorations Visually inspected.
-Papered and painted throughout.
-Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+, None.
+Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The meter located within the bedroom cupboard.
-Gas None.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Mains supply with the fuseboard located in the hall cupboard.
+Not connected.
+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-The plumbing, where seen, is of copper supply pipes and PVC waste pipes.
-Sanitary fittings comprise a two-piece suite plus shower within the shower room.

-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water is from the mains supply.
+The plumbing, where seen, is of copper and lead piping.
+The sanitary fitting are located in the bathroom.
+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property benefits from a partial electric radiator system.
-Hot water is provided by an immersion heater with the hot water tank located within the living room cupboard.
-Drainage Drainage covers etc. were not lifted.
+The property does not benefit from any central heating system.
+Hot water is via the tank located within the kitchen/dining room cupboard.
+Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Presumed to be to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Presumed to main public sewer.

+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.